PaulGreer1/CV_295797_JunSoftDev/README.md

 - Clean architectures using variations of MVC, MVVM, OOP, etc..
     - Loose coupling of components for easier development, maintenance and testing.
     - Registration of event handlers for notification of events of interest for controller event handlers.
-    - Storage of input and output data with the same object used for registration/notification, to enable easy access by various components of the system.
+    - In-memory storage of input and output data using the same object as that used for registration/notification, to enable easy access by various components of the system.
     - Dependency injection.

 - Test-driven development (TDD)